 - Compose a lesson plan consistent with masters-level course expectations that reflects:

 Course Requirement Checklist

-Discussion board assignments are collaborative learning tools which are designed to help you learn essential components of your class project.
-Please see directions in class related to the discussion board assignments.
+Discussions are collaborative learning tools which are designed to help the student learn essential components of his/her class project.
+Please see directions in class related to the discussions.

 The major class project is a proposal for a 40-60 minutes teaching demonstration that incorporates higher order thinking skill, active learning strategies, and adult learning theory.
 The student will submit a proposal for the general topic of the class project and he/she will have opportunity to revise the topic to meet specific assignment parameters

 The student will write Learning Outcomes using the language of the Bloom and Anderson and Krathwohl texts.
 A good LO will only mention one activity/outcome for each LO.
 Write LOs for teaching demonstration.

 Higher Order Thinking Skills Assignment